Jose Miranda Player Props: Twins vs. Astros

-The Minnesota Twins and Jose Miranda, who went 0-for-4 last time out, take on Jose Urquidy and the Houston Astros at Target Field, Friday at 4:10 PM ET.
+The Minnesota Twins and Jose Miranda, who went 3-for-5 with an RBI last time out, battle Luis Garcia and the Houston Astros at Target Field, Saturday at 2:10 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Marlins.
+In his last game, he had three hits (going 3-for-5 with an RBI) against the Astros.

 Jose Miranda Game Info & Props vs. the Astros